s3yonsei/blocked_samples/README.md

 Contact: Minwoo Ahn (mwahn402@gmail.com), Jinkyu Jeong (jinkyu@yonsei.ac.kr)

-## About this repository
+## About repository
 This repository consists of three subdirectories: bcoz (source code of BCOZ), blocked\_samples (source code of Linux kernel with bperf), osdi24\_ae (OSDI'24 artifacts evaluation).

-Description of each subdirectories are as follows.
+Descriptions of each subdirectories are as follows.

 ### bcoz
 This directory includes source code of BCOZ.
 BCOZ is a causal profiler that leverages the concept of virtual speedup for both on-/off-CPU events using blocked samples.
 At its core, BCOZ utilizes on- and off-CPU evnets profiles collected by blocked samples and estimates performance improvement through virtual speedup.
 BCOZ is built on top of [COZ](https://github.com/plasma-umass/coz) (SOSP'15).